 Things to do in Milan in 2 Days | Quick Guide

 To make your Milan 2-day trip as hassle-free and budget-friendly as possible, here are some pro tips for you.
 You can thank me later 😉

 I suggest you buy the Milan Pass.
 The advantage is that it includes many top attractions in the city, and you can easily select the timeslot and days in one reservation process.
 It helps to create efficiency in your trip plans, it is a Digital Pass, so you get everything by email.

 If you are wondering: what are the top things to do in Milan, and can I visit see it all in only a 2-day itinerary?

 My answer is YES!
-2 days in Milan is enough time to visit all the main attractions and get a good feel for the city.
-Two days in Milan give you enough time to explore the top sights in Milan, including Duomo di Milano, see the Last Supper and spend some time exploring the Navigli district.
+2 days in Milan is enough time to visit all the main attractions and get a good feel for the city as you explore top Italy landmarks too.
+Two days in Milan give you enough time to explore the top sights in Milan, including the Duomo di Milano, see the Last Supper, and spend some time exploring the Navigli district.